HunorMarton/svg-tutorial/src/content/svg/clip-path.md

   link: basic-path
 ---

-This ornament is the same as we drew on <a href="/svg/basic-shapes">the first day</a>, except it has a motif on its side defined as a polyline.
+This ornament is the same as we drew on [the first day](/svg/basic-shapes), except it has a motif on its side defined as a polyline.
 By default, the polyline wouldn’t match the edge of the circle shape.
 Without clipping this motif would look like this:

 <div class="center">
   <svg width="200" height="200" viewBox="-100 -100 200 200">